 Stories and images of the Reign of Terror dominate our perceptions of the French Revolution.
-According to folklore, the Terror was a brief but deadly period where Robespierre, the Committee of Public Safety and the Revolutionary Tribunals condemned thousands of people to die on the guillotine.
+According to folklore, the Terror was a brief but deadly period where Maximilien Robespierre, the Committee of Public Safety and the Revolutionary Tribunals condemned thousands of people to die under the falling blade of the guillotine.
 The realities of the Terror were more complex.
-The Reign of Terror was not driven by one man, one body or one policy; it was a child of many parents and was shaped by different forces and factors.
+The Reign of Terror was not driven by one man, one body or one policy; it was a child with many parents, triggered and driven by different forces and factors.
 Whatever its causes, the Reign of Terror was certainly the most violent period of the French Revolution.
-Between the two summers of 1793 and 1794 more than 50,000 people were killed for suspected counter-revolutionary activity or so-called “crimes against liberty”.
+Between the summers of 1793 and 1794 more than 50,000 people were killed for suspected counter-revolutionary activity or so-called “crimes against liberty”.
 One-third of this number died under the falling blade of the guillotine.
 If the Convention’s brutal retaliation against civilians in the Vendée and other rebellious provinces is included, the victims of the Terror number closer to 250,000.